isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_Oct.rst

 **Starting scripts**

 The first task is getting a VM up and running with Jupyter.
 Google has provided a set of bash scripts to make starting Jupyter notebooks more convenient.
 You can find this project on `github <https://github.com/GoogleCloudPlatform/dataproc-initialization-actions/tree/master/jupyter>`_.

-But note(!): it's assumed you're on a Mac.
-Below I have instructions for using linux, but not Windows at this point.
+We will be passing the bucket address of the initialization script to *gcloud dataproc clusters create* to to all the needed installations on the VM.

 **Single node clusters**